Dyalog Quick Start Guide

 sudo rpm --install ride*.rpm

-Starting Dyalog will launch Ride as the UI.
+- Starting Dyalog with launch Ride as the UI

 Installing Dyalog on Raspberry Pi